JopMolenaar/API-JopMolenaar/README.md

 - [x] Some checks on the server like: checking if the generated id is really unique
 - [x] sending chats works without js and js is only for optimization
 - [x] adding a contact using js without refreshing the page

-- [ ] fetch the data on the server if you have a new contact and if a chat exists
+- [ ] fetch the data on the server to see if you have a new contact and if a chat exists

 ### API’s